rokyan/hfdp/README.md

 * Strive for loosely coupled designs between objects that interact.
 * Classes should be open for extension, but closed for modification.
 * Depend on abstraction.
 Do not depend on concrete classes.
-* Talk only to your friends.
+* Principle of least knowledge: talk only to your friends.

 ## Patterns